Academic Guidelines for Advancement & Dismissal

-Grades of "F" in two courses in the first two years
+- Grades of "F" in two required courses in the first two years *

-A grade of "D" or "F" upon repeating a required course or clerkship
+- A grade of "D" or "F" upon repeating any course or clinical rotation**

 A student will have their academic record presented to the Advancement Committee to consider a recommendation of dismissal under any of the following circumstances:

-One grade of "F" in a subinternship or AHEC
+- One grade of "F" in a subinternship, ICM 4 or FRCT scholarly project

 H. Appeals Process